France Paris Landmarks Plazas 10 French Things to Do in Place des Vosges, Paris

 Culture Travel may earn a commission through links on this website.
 As an Amazon Associate, we earn from qualifying purchases.

-One of my earliest memories from Paris is of the Place des Vosges, the oldest planned square in Paris, located in the Marais.
-With a grassy park in the center, and covered passageways lining the perimeter, there’s always a fun place to explore or just relax in this plaza.
+One of my earliest memories from visiting Paris for the first time is of the Place des Vosges, the oldest planned square in Paris, located in the Marais.
+With a grassy park in the center, and covered passageways lining the perimeter, there’s always a fun place to explore or just relax in this public park and shopping plaza.

 The square was built upon commission by Henri IV between 1605 and 1612.
 The Place des Vosges officially opened to celebrate Louis XIII’s engagement to Anne of Austria.
 Back then it was called “Place Royale.”
 The square served as a prime example of the residential squares that would pop up throughout Europe.